-To: T he Membership Council via th e Membership Governance Coordinator DATE: COU NTY/DISTRICT/SECTION: 1.
-At a meeting of the County/ District/Section Committee on it was agreed to recommend l: Closure of branch: BRANCH CODE: BR 2.
-The County Committee has status. explored other options but there is no prospe ect of maint aining this branch at its present a. explored the option of CS 3 YES NO b. explored the option of AM IALGAMATION YES NO 3.
-The County Recruiting Office er (CRO) attempted to revive the branch YES МО 4.
-The branch Minutes are attac proceed with closure hed to confirm the branch's wish to YES МО 5.
-The reasons for closure are: l 6.
+To: T he Membership Council via th e Membership Compliance & Policy DATE: COU NTY/DISTRICT/SECTION: 1.
+At a meeting of the County/I District/Section Committee on it was agreed to recommend d: Closure of branch: , BRANCH CODE: BR 2.
+The County Committee has status. explored other options but there is no prospe ect of maint taining this branch a its present a. explored the option of CS В YES NO b. explored the option of AM IALGAMATION YES NO 3.
+The County Recruiting Office er (CRO) attempted to revive the branch YES NO 4.
+The branch Minutes are attace proceed with closure ched to confirm the branch's wish to YES NO 5.
+The reasons for closure are: , 6.
 Number of members in bran ch: 7.
-Arrangements have been made for remaining branch members to transfer to: ı BRANCH CODE: BR 8.
+Arrangements have been made for remaining branch members to transfer to: BRANCH CODE: BR 8.
 The branch has a RBL Club r elationship.
-YES МО The Club will now be affiliated to the branch: BRANCH CODE: (for administration purposes) BR 9.
+YES NO · The Club will now be affiliated to the branch: BRANCH CODE: (for administration purposes) BR 9.
 Branch is not subject to any i nvestigation: 10.
 Following confirmation of bra anch closure by the Membership Council, the branch Star ndard should be: a.
 Laid up in accordance with Handbook OR current procedure in the Ceremonial YES NO b.
-Passed to the County/Dis District Parade Marshal fo rict Committee for use by the County/ YES NO
+Passed to the County/District Committee for use by the County/District Parade Marshal for safekeeping or training NO

-11. The following arrangements have be en made for the continuation of the Po рру Арреа ıl:
+11. The following arrangements have been made for the continuation of the Poppy Appeal:

 12. FINANCE ASSET TO OTAL:

 Assets have been transferred to:

 Head Office: YES NO

 County: YES NO

 Poppy Appeal:

-Not Transferred/Other (please provingunds): de reason and last known location as we ll as any evid dence of cha ising the ren naining
+Not Transferred/Other (please provide reason and last known location as well as any evidence of chasing the remaining funds):

-Restricted/Ring-fenced Funds (Please e detail below):
+Restricted/Ring-fenced Funds (Please detail below):

 Is there a Branch Property Trust?
 YES NO

 Bank Statements Attached YES NO

-Point of contact relating to Finance d uring closure (only): l
+Point of contact relating to Finance d uring closure (only):

-13. ADDITIONAL COMMENTS: (please as: why CSB or AMALGAMATION optic banks). note: this section should be used for any on wasn't suitable, if funds are still remain narrative t o add to the Il the letters previous po age such cers and
+13. e note: this section should be used for any on wasn't suitable, if funds are still remain

 a.
-MEO notified audit team of closur 9 YES NO
+MEO notified audit team of closure е YES NO

 Signature: Name:

-COU NTY CHAIR
+COL INTY CHAIR

 MEM BERSHIP ENGAGEMENT OFFICER

 MEM BERSHIP COUNCIL REP

-COU NTY CHAIR